SEND Reforms 2026: What Every School Needs to KnowStudents and teacher working on send reforms 2026 in a school setting, SEND support

 Specialist Support

-A SENCO's View: Legal Teeth for What We Already Do
+A SENCO's View: Consistency for Plans We Already Write

 What to do now: Draft a template ISP using the DfE's existing SEN Support record format.
 Trial it with five learners this term.
 The feedback from teachers and parents will reveal gaps before the statutory requirement lands.